OpenCSGs/csghub-installer/helm-chart/README.md

 The following will introduce the necessary components created when deploying the CSGHub Helm Chart.

-- **csghub_server**: Provides the main service logic and API interface to handle client requests and service interactions.
+- **csghub_server:** Provides the main service logic and API interface to handle client requests and service interactions.

-- **csghub_portal**: Responsible for the management and display of the user interface for users to interact directly with the system.
+- **csghub_portal:** Responsible for the management and display of the user interface for users to interact directly with the system.

-- **csghub_user**: Manages user identity, authentication and related operations to ensure user security and data privacy.
+- **csghub_user:** Manages user identity, authentication and related operations to ensure user security and data privacy.

-- **csghub_nats**: Implements message passing and event-driven architecture between microservices, and provides efficient asynchronous communication capabilities.
+- **csghub_nats:** Implements message passing and event-driven architecture between microservices, and provides efficient asynchronous communication capabilities.

-- **csghub_proxy**: Used for request forwarding and load balancing to ensure smooth communication between different services in the system.
+- **csghub_proxy:** Used for request forwarding and load balancing to ensure smooth communication between different services in the system.

-- **csghub_accounting**: Responsible for financial and accounting processing, monitoring transactions and generating related reports.
+- **csghub_accounting:** Responsible for financial and accounting processing, monitoring transactions and generating related reports.

-- **csghub_mirror**: Provides warehouse synchronization services to ensure efficient synchronization of warehouse data.
+- **csghub_mirror:** Provides warehouse synchronization services to ensure efficient synchronization of warehouse data.

-- **csghub_runner**: Responsible for deploying application instances to Kubernetes clusters.
+- **csghub_runner:** Responsible for deploying application instances to Kubernetes clusters.

-- **csghub_builder**: Mainly responsible for building application images and uploading them to the container image repository.
+- **csghub_builder:** Mainly responsible for building application images and uploading them to the container image repository.

-- **csghub_watcher**: Monitors all secret and configmap changes and manages pod dependencies.
+- **csghub_watcher:** Monitors all secret and configmap changes and manages pod dependencies.

-- **gitaly**: CSGHub's Git storage backend, providing efficient implementation of Git operations.
+- **gitaly:** CSGHub's Git storage backend, providing efficient implementation of Git operations.

-- **gitlab-shell**: Provides Git over SSH interaction between CSGHub and Gitaly repositories for SSH access to Git operations.
+- **gitlab-shell:** Provides Git over SSH interaction between CSGHub and Gitaly repositories for SSH access to Git operations.

-- **ingress-nginx**: As an ingress controller in the Kubernetes cluster, it manages traffic from external access to internal services.
+- **ingress-nginx:** As an ingress controller in the Kubernetes cluster, it manages traffic from external access to internal services.

-- **minio**: Provides object storage services for csghub_server, csghub_portal and gitaly to support file storage and access.
+- **minio:** Provides object storage services for csghub_server, csghub_portal and gitaly to support file storage and access.

-- **postgresql**: A relational database management system responsible for storing and managing (csghub_server / csghub_portal / casdoor) structured data.
+- **postgresql:** A relational database management system responsible for storing and managing (csghub_server/csghub_portal/casdoor) structured data.

-- **registry**: Provides a container image repository to facilitate the storage and distribution of container images.
+- **registry:** Provides a container image repository to facilitate the storage and distribution of container images.

-- **redis**: Provides high-performance cache and data storage services for csghub_builder and csghub_mirror, supporting fast data reading and writing.
+- **redis:** Provides high-performance cache and data storage services for csghub_builder and csghub_mirror, supporting fast data reading and writing.

-- **casdoor**: Responsible for user authentication and authorization, providing single sign-on (SSO) and multiple authentication methods.
+- **casdoor:** Responsible for user authentication and authorization, providing single sign-on (SSO) and multiple authentication methods.

-- **coredns**: Used to process and resolve internal DNS resolution.
+- **coredns:** Used to process and resolve internal DNS resolution.

-- **fluentd**: Log collection and processing framework, aggregating and forwarding application logs for easy analysis and monitoring.
+- **fluentd:** Log collection and processing framework, aggregating and forwarding application logs for easy analysis and monitoring.

-### Data persistence
+### Data Persistence

 CSGHub Helm Chart has multiple components that need to persist data, including the following components: